A move away from a monolith is almost never one dramatic rewrite. Strong teams cut the system into small slices while keeping the right to roll back.

 - DDIA — deeper trade-offs around distributed data and consistency.

 Reading tip: treat this book as the practical sequel to Building Microservices.
-It does not pretend the transition is easy; it helps break it into steps that can be tested, rolled back, and explained to the business.
+It does not pretend the transition is easy — its value is elsewhere: the migration breaks into steps that can each be tested, rolled back on failure, and defended to the business on their own.

 Related chapters